 Finally, those collected sewerage lead by the sewers is then treated suitably and then is disposed off by different methods.

 A water carriage system is a sanitation process that is carried out with the help of sewers & water.
 So, it is also called a water carriage system of sewers.

 There are 3 types of water carriage systems.
 They are:

 In a separate system, there are two separate sewers ( i.e. Foul Sewer & Stormwater Sewer).

 Foul sewer is also called sanitary sewer and is used to carry sewage from buildings (but not stormwater) to point of treatment.

 Stormwater sewer is used to carry stormwater from roads, buildings & surfaces.
 The stormwater is discharged into rivers without treatment.

-If separate outlet for stormwater is available and the topography of town is such that stormwater can be disposed of in natural drains then, it is suitable to construct a separate system.
+If a separate outlet for stormwater is available and the topography of the town is such that stormwater can be disposed of in natural drains then, it is suitable to construct a separate system.

 Advantages of Separate System

 a.
 Load on the treatment unit is low.